Counties 1 Southern South: Season 2015–16

 The 2015–16 Southern Counties South consists of twelve teams; four each from Dorset, Somerset and Wiltshire.
 The season started on 12 September 2015 and ended on 23 April 2016.

 Participating teams

 Eight of the twelve teams participated in last season's competition.
 The 2014–15 champions Swanage & Wareham and runners up Salisbury (who won their playoff game) were promoted to the South West 1 East while Supermarine and Corsham were both relegated to Dorset & Wilts 1 North.
-Wootton Bassett were level transferred from Southern Counties North.
+Royal Wootton Bassett were level transferred from Southern Counties North.